Page Title

 Peter Dymock

-In this course, students will delve into the intricate workings of the adolescent brain, from synaptic pruning to the maturation of key brain regions, with the goal of examining the impact these changes have on emotions, behavior and cognition.
+In "The Neurobiology of the Teenage Brain", students will delve into the intricate workings of the adolescent brain, from synaptic pruning to the maturation of key brain regions, with the goal of examining the impact these changes have on emotions, behavior and cognition.
 Utilizing a blend of scientific research, real-life case studies, and practical exercises, students will learn how to safely take risks, deal with complex emotions and problems, and lean into the challenges and opportunities that arise during this critical period of development.

 Steven Jacobson

 It all starts with a script!
 Screenplays are at the heart of almost every film production, from summer blockbusters to long-running TV series.
 Screenwriting is also an exciting practice for anyone interested in honing their storytelling skills.
 This course introduces the fundamental tools and elements every adept screenwriter uses, including the three-act structure, professional screenplay format, brainstorming and character development techniques, and dialogue writing.
-These skills will be put into practice during the writing of short action sequences, giving students the experience of crafting high-octane cinematic thrills via the written word.
+These skills will be put into practice during the writing of short screenplays in a variety of genres, giving students the experience of crafting their own epic stories in screenplay form and culminating in table reads of the finished scripts.

 What Do You Want To Be (When You Grow Up?)